Table of Contents

 Total miles driven per trip

 Records should be kept contemporaneously, meaning they should be recorded at or near the time of the trip.
+If the trips are very obviously forged after the fact, the IRS can issue a penalty and revoke your deduction.

 Non-Deductible Mileage